Amazon Marketplace: Locations

 Additionally, Amazon maintains limited operations in China.

-Fulfillment by Amazon

-Fulfillment by Amazon (FBA) is a logistics and warehousing service offered by Amazon to third-party sellers.
-Through FBA, sellers store their products in Amazon’s fulfillment centers, and Amazon handles storage, packaging, shipping, returns, and customer service on their behalf.
-The program enables sellers to offer Prime-eligible shipping and benefit from Amazon's logistics network, although it involves various fees based on factors such as size, weight, storage duration, and others.

-Over the past decade, Amazon’s Fulfillment by Amazon (FBA) service—by which third‑party sellers store inventory in Amazon fulfillment centres and rely on Amazon for picking, packing, shipping, and customer service—has become increasingly costly.
-SmartScout reports that, since the program’s launch, standard‑size FBA fees have risen by 96 percent, oversized fees by 74 percent, and removal fees have surged by 460 percent as of mid‑2024.

 Criticism

 Amazon's dispute resolution policies and practices for Marketplace have drawn criticism from many sellers.
 The Verge has reported that many fear a complaint lodged against them with Amazon more than they would an actual lawsuit.
 Among their specific complaints are that policies are vague and contradictory, that buyers are often taken at their word and thus businesses are forced to admit and correct wrongdoing for perceived or minimal shortcomings rather than contest the complaint since there is no other way to get reinstated.
 Rules meant to protect sellers have also been weaponized, with many merchants devoting their energies to getting competitors suspended or removed from the site entirely.

 On July 3, 2019, the 3rd U.S. Circuit Court of Appeals ruled against Amazon.com Inc., stating that the online retailer can be held liable under state law for third-party sales on its portal.
 After granting Amazon's petition for rehearing en banc, in a decision issued on June 2, 2020, the 3rd Circuit subsequently vacated the prior order and certified to the Pennsylvania Supreme Court the question of whether, under Pennsylvania law, an e-commerce business like Amazon is strictly liable for a defective product that was purchased on its platform from a third-party vendor, which product was neither possessed nor owned by the e-commerce business.
 The Pennsylvania Supreme Court accepted the question for consideration; however, the case settled via stipulated dismissal between the parties and was discontinued by the court before such hearing could occur.

 The company has faced numerous complaints since its inception related to its customer support.
 As of January 2024 the company has a BBB rating of B.